 Woman. from Ray’s oral history of the Brooklyn project When she appeared: Season 6, Episode 8, “What Will We Do This Time About Adam?“Who she was: A longtime Brooklyn resident (Venida Evans) 2017

 After Hermie’s (Colin Quinn) death, Ray decided to record his own oral history project about Brooklyn and what it was like before gentrification.
 So then they let the old Black woman in Brooklyn speak.

-Aziz Ansari and Lena Waithe added to TV’s memorable canon of Thanksgiving episodes with this funny, heartwarming installment that followed their characters, Dev and Denise, over holiday dinners with Denise’s mother (Angela Bassett), grandmother (Venida Evans) and aunt (Kym Whitley).
+Aziz Ansari and Lena Waithe added to TV’s memorable canon of Thanksgiving episodes with this funny, heartwarming installment that followed their characters, Dev and Denise, over holiday dinners with Denise’s mother (Angela Bassett), grandmother (Venida Evans), and aunt (Kym Whitley).

-He holds B.F.A. and M.F.A. degree from Ohio University.
+He holds B.F.A and M.F.A, Degrees from Ohio University.